Scarborough Community Safety Week 2015

 Major Themes of the Safety Week:

-- Family Safety – Includes Domestic issues and family safety, Resistance techniques, Gas and electrical and fire safety, Safety of children at home, Senior abuse/ safety, Sexual health and safety, etc.
+- Family Safety – Includes domestic issues and family safety, resistance techniques, gas and electrical and fire safety, safety of children at home, senior abuse/ safety, distracted theft, sexual health and safety, emergency preparedness, etc.

-- Financial Safety – Includes Financial Safety for newcomers, Senior financial safety, Common scams and fraud that targets newcomers, Consumer safety, Documentation and legal awareness
+- Financial Safety – includes financial safety for newcomers, senior financial safety, common scams and fraud that target newcomers, consumer safety, documentation and legal awareness

-- Youth Safety – Includes Dealing with youth related issues i.e. bullying, cyber vigilance, drug activities, gangs, homelessness
+- Youth Safety – Includes dealing with youth related issues i.e. bullying, cyber vigilance, drug activities, gangs, gun violence and homelessness

 Organizing Committee Members